reform-digital/webflow-devkit/README.md

    - Navigate to the [main page](https://github.com/reform-digital/webflow-devkit) of the template repository.
    - Click on `Use this template` at the top of the repository and choose `Create a new repository`.
    - Ensure the "Owner" is your GitHub username, and give your repository a unique name relevant to the project (e.g., `client-project-name`).
-   - Select `Include all branches` to also include a dev branch along with the main branch.
    - Choose `Private` as the repository visibility.
    - Click on `Create repository from template` to generate your new repository.
 3. **Download the Repository Locally Using GitHub Desktop**: